 If you’re going to be under general anesthesia, you will need to plan for a ride before and after your procedure.
 Make sure to ask what type of anesthetic or sedative you will have during the surgery, and confirm whether or not you will need to book transportation.

 4. What should my diet be after surgery?

 Your dentist will likely provide you with a list of do’s and don’ts for your recovery period—this includes foods/beverages you can consume.
 You will want to grocery shop in advance to purchase healthy, soft foods.
 Avoid spicy or acidic snacks and stick to beverages like water, tea, or milk.

 5. Can I eat before surgery?

-It is very likely that your dentist will ask you to avoid eating or drinking anything for at least eight hours prior to your surgery.
+your dentist will likely ask you to avoid eating or drinking anything for at least eight hours before your surgery.
 This will help to avoid any risk of aspiration during the procedure.
 If you need to take medication, you can do so with a small sip of water.

 6. What time would you like me to arrive?

 Make sure you are very clear on your arrival time!
 You will want to be at least 20 minutes early for your procedure.
 This will allow you to finish any necessary, last-minute paperwork and ask any final questions before the surgery.

 7. What can I expect from the recovery process?